-- (a) Give a DRS K_4 which represents the semantic structure of T_4 .
+- (a) Give a DRS K_4 for T_4 .
 You can write down K_4 directly; it doesn't have to be generated by applying a construction algorithm.
 Analyse "line" as one-place, "orthogonal to" and "go through" as two-place, and "common point of" as three-place predicates.
-"Given" and "let" are cues for the discourse structure and don't occur in the DRS as predicates. - (b) Try to extend the syntax and the DRS construction rules with rules for NPs like "a line g_1 " and anaphora like " g_1 ".
-How could the DRS construction algorithm be modified to analyse texts with such NPs?
+"Given" and "let" are cues for the discourse structure and don't occur in the DRS as predicates. - (b) Try to extend the grammar and the DRS construction rules with rules for NPs like "a line g_1 " and anaphora like " g_1 ". - (c) Mathematical texts like these frequently have a two-part structure consisting of a part that lists the hypotheses and then a separate part that lists the conclusions, where the boundary between the two parts is marked by the discourse particle "then".
+How would you have to modify the DRS construction algorithm to analyse texts with such a structure?